WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/core_overview.md

     **Sale** is central ePOS object.
 It must contain _amount_ to pay and at least one _payment transaction_.
 Additionally, Sale may include _sale items_ (also called shopping basket), reference to _merchant shop_, reference to _cash register_ and other optional sale information.

-Wirecard ePOS allows merchants to pay Sale total amount by multiple payments.
-It is possible to use any combination of payment methods.
+Wirecard ePOS allows merchants to divide total amount to pay to multiple payment transactions.

+!!!
+Example
+    Jeans in value of 100 € are paid by two payment transactions: 60 € is paid by _card_ and 40 € is paid in _cash_.

 Wirecard ePOS supports following **payment methods**:

 - [Cash](cash.md)